progwebtec/classes-module/content/classes/ss2025/b-wt1/labs/_index.md

 ---
 title: WTAT1 Topics
 author: kert, kleinen
-draft: true
+draft: false
 courseNav: Labs
 ---

 ### Lab Assignments

+During the labs, you will work on a web application on a topic of your choice in a small team of 3-4 people.
+Topic selection and Team/Group formation will be initiated in Lab 01, and finalized in Lab 02.

-We will work with the method Topic Driven Backlog: The tech topic is given for each week and sprint, you choose backlog items from your project backlog that allow you to practice/use the technologies given.
+We will work with the method "Tech Driven Backlog": The tech topic is given for each week and lab assignment, and you choose a feature for your project which allows you to practice and use the respective technologies.

+During the labs and your additional preperation time/learning time during the week you will work together on the assignment.

+The output will be a lab report in pdf format describing your work (more details will be in the assignments) and the your source code, provided in a git repository and tagged as specified in the lab assignment.

+Each team member has to upload the *same* lab report - the one that you wrote together - in the moodle assignment submission.
+All team member names need to be at the top of the first page of this report.
+I will not assign grades to students who have not submitted a report.

+Labs will be graded with the  [Star Grading Scale](../../../../studies/grading/guideline#star-gradings-for-exercises).

 List of Sprints/Topics: